The CCAR’s Continuing Rabbinic Education program requirements are articulated in Article X of the CCAR Bylaws.

-In 2021-2022 rabbis should complete four hours of study.
-You may choose any content area for study, unless 2021-2022 is your first year of membership in the CCAR.
+In 2022-2023 rabbis should complete five hours of study.
+You may choose any content area for study, unless 2022-2023 is your first year of membership in the CCAR.
 (For those in your first year of CCAR membership, see additional information in questions 8-11).

-Starting next year, the requirement is five hours of CRE annually, in addition to the yearly reading of the Code.
+The requirement from now going forward is five hours of CRE annually, in addition to the yearly reading of the Code.